Notable People

 Frieden matters because he has spent decades arguing, in practice more than in rhetoric, that the most effective health leadership is often the least glamorous.
 It lives in data systems, case finding, policy enforcement, treatment adherence, food standards, and better frontline routines.
 Those things rarely feel heroic in the moment.
 They just save huge numbers of lives when done well.

 That is the durable biography.
 Not a single COVID quote, not one cable-news appearance, not even one office.
-Tom Frieden's real subject has been the same for a long time: how to turn scientific knowledge about preventable death into institutions that act before the damage is irreversible.
+Tom Frieden's central subject has been the same for a long time: how to turn scientific knowledge about preventable death into institutions that act before the damage is irreversible.

 It is a larger and more lasting story than one media moment.